DJustice23/personal-site/docs/adapting-guide.md

 ### Adapt Content

-I recommend keeping the project running as you go (with `npm start`) to help correct mistakes quickly.
+Keep the project running as you go (with `npm start`) to help correct mistakes quickly.

 1. Start by changing text in the sidebar.
 This file is located at `src/components/Template/SideBar.js`.
 1. Add an image of yourself in `public/images/me.jpg`.
 Your image should be approximately 256 x 256 pixels.
 Larger and smaller is ok, but avoid very large images to save bandwidth.
 If you need help resizing your image, Adobe makes a great online tool [here](https://www.adobe.com/photoshop/online/resize-image.html).
 1. Modify the text on the homepage.
 This file is located at `src/pages/Index.js`.
 1. Modify the files in `src/data/resume/` next.
 1. Modify all of the other files in the `src/data/` directory.
 1. You've finished modifying >95% of the pages.
-Search through the rest of the files for references to `Michael` or `Angelo` and change values to your name.
+Search through the rest of the files for any placeholder content (names, links, or data that does not apply to you) and replace it with your own details.
 1. Change or remove the favicon in `public/index.html`.
 [This](https://realfavicongenerator.net/) website may be helpful.

 ### Deploy

-See deployment instructions [here](https://github.com/mldangelo/personal-site#deploying-to-github-pages).
+See deployment instructions [here](../README.md#deploying-to-github-pages).
 If you plan to use a custom url, modify `public/CNAME` and enter your URL.
 You can run:

 ```bash
 echo "[your-custom-domain][.com]" > public/CNAME